 Stage 1: Audit

-At the early stage, I spent the first three weeks auditing current data viz principles displayed in Intuit's Quickbooks product, as well as some of Intuit's competitors (ZehoBooks, Xero, Wave, Slickpie, ONEUP).
+At the early stage, I spent the first three weeks auditing current data viz principles displayed in Intuit's Quickbooks product, and some of Intuit's competitors (ZehoBooks, Xero, Wave, Slickpie, ONEUP).
 The audit process greatly helped me to understand the pros and cons of Intuit's current data visualization on their products.